Survivor Series (2008): Raw

+After the SmackDown Divas were defeated at Survivor Series, Michelle McCool began turning heel when she attacked Maria after losing a non-title match to her on the December 5 episode of SmackDown.
+Two weeks later, Maryse defeated Maria to earn a shot at Michelle's WWE Divas Championship.
+On the December 26 episode of SmackDown, Maryse defeated Michelle to capture the Divas Championship in a match where Maria was the guest referee.

+SmackDown

 After Edge returned and captured the WWE Championship, Triple H, Jeff Hardy, and Vladimir Kozlov participated in a Beat The Clock challenge for the number one contender's spot.
 Kozlov lost his match to Matt Hardy, while Jeff Hardy and Triple H each won their matches in exactly the same time.
 Due to the results, a reluctant Vickie Guerrero scheduled Edge to defend his WWE Championship against both Hardy and Triple H in a triple threat match at Armageddon.
 At Armageddon, Hardy defeated Edge and Triple H to win his first WWE Championship.
 The situation with Jeff Hardy was tied into the lead up to his match at WrestleMania 25 against his brother Matt Hardy, who claimed responsibility for attacking him.